najmihanis/OTA-OBD2-WS/README.md

-# Vehicle Telematics and Anti-Theft System with ESP32
+# Vehicle Telematics and Over-The-Air Firmware Updates with ESP32

 ## Introduction